Kermit-Gulag-Bots/nicknamer/README.md

 # nicknamer
-Bot to facility users in a role setting each other's names
+Bot to facilitate nickname information management and viewing